Iron Fist (character): Gale

 During the 11th Century, the outlaw Atlantean princess Gale wielded the powers of the Iron Fist.
 She was part of Thor's incarnation of the Avengers.

 Bei-Ming Tian

 Bei Ming-Tian was the Iron Fist circa 1227 AD.
 He protected his village from the invading Mongol Army and even slew Genghis Khan himself in battle.

+Zhang Di

+Around the 15th century, Zhang Di was the Iron Fist for only two weeks until he died against the H'ylthri.